 At any time prior to the maturity date, the Convertible Debentures were convertible into shares of the Company's common stock at a conversion price of \$4.00 per share, at the Investor's option, subject to certain anti-dilution adjustments.
 The Convertible Debentures contained a cap of shares to be issued upon the conversion of the Convertible Debentures at 19.99% of the issued and outstanding shares of the Company's Common Stock on December 21, 2018, unless shareholder approval of such issuance had been obtained.
 Upon the satisfaction of certain conditions, which have occurred, the Company had the right to cause the Investors to convert all or part of the then outstanding principal amount of the Convertible Debentures (a "Forced Conversion").
-In connection with such Forced Conversion, the Company would be required to pay accrued but unpaid interest, an interest make whole amount determined based on the timing of the Forced Conversion price in both the optional conversion and Forced Conversions is subject to adjustment due to certain 'down-round' dilutive issuances as well for typical anti-dilutive actions, such as stock splits and stock dividends.
+In connection with such Forced Conversion, the Company would be required to pay accrued but unpaid interest, an interest make whole amount determined based on the timing of the Forced Conversion and interest payments made to that date, liquidated damages and other amounts owing to the

+Investors under the Convertible Debentures.
+The conversion price in both the optional conversion and Forced Conversion provisions is subject to adjustment due to certain 'down-round' dilutive issuances as well for typical anti-dilutive actions, such as stock splits and stock dividends.
 On the Conversion Date, the Company effected the Forced Conversion.